cabforum/servercert/docs/BR.md

   i. at least every twelve months; and ii. within 24 hours after revoking a Subordinate CA Certificate.

 If the OCSP responder receives a request for the status of a certificate serial number that is "unused", then the responder SHOULD NOT respond with a "good" status.
-If the OCSP responder is for a CA that is not Technically Constrained in line with [Section 7.1.5](#715-name-constraints), the responder MUST NOT respond with a "good" status for such requests.
+If the OCSP responder is for a CA that is not Technically Constrained in line with [Section 7.1.2.3](#7123-technically-constrained-non-tls-subordinate-ca-certificate-profile) or [Section 7.1.2.5](#7125-technically-constrained-tls-subordinate-ca-certificate-profile), the responder MUST NOT respond with a "good" status for such requests.

 The CA SHOULD monitor the OCSP responder for requests for "unused" serial numbers as part of its security response procedures.